 - For acute pain, prescribe 0-5 days of therapy.
-See table below. - Prescription limits only apply to first prescriptions for opioid naïve patients - Include the maximum daily dose or a "not to exceed" equivalent on the prescription
+See table below. - Include the maximum daily dose or a "not to exceed" equivalent on the prescription - CDC: Prescribe immediate-release formulations when initiating opioids for chronic pain

 Evaluate Patients Regularly Using Best Practices